DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-school-based-mentor.md

 They’ll help you set targets and understand how to improve, making sure you understand the curriculum and how to effectively put your teaching skills into practice.

+<%= render Cards::QuoteComponent.new(
+    text: "Teacher training requires openness to difficult feedback and the ability to reflect honestly.
+Rather than becoming defensive, I learned to embrace critique.",
+    attribution: "Religious education (RE) trainee from 2024/25",
+    classes: "govuk-!-margin-bottom-5"
+) %>

 ## Assess your progress
 You’ll have informal and formal assessment points throughout your training – these are called formative and summative assessments.